ska-telescope/ska-low-mccs-spshw/docs/src/reference/tile_device_methods.rst

   * *currentTileBeamformerFrame*: Vale of the frame currently being processed by the Tile beamformer, in units of 256 frames (276,48 us)

-  * *checkPendingDataRequests*: Bool, True if a SendData request is still being processed by the LMC data transmitter.
+  * *pendingDataRequests*: Bool, True if a SendData request is still being processed by the LMC data transmitter.

   * *isBeamformerRunning*: Bool, True if the **station** beamformer is running.
 The tile